-When it comes to car insurance, Pennsylvania drivers have numerous options.
 The average cost of car insurance in Pennsylvania is $1,476 per year, according to Bankrate’s 2021 study of quoted annual premiums.
-Premiums are lower than the nationwide average of $1,674 per year.
-To find the best car insurance in Pennsylvania, Bankrate analyzed average annual premiums, obtained from Quadrant Information Services.
+To find the best car insurance in Pennsylvania, Bankrate analyzed 2021 average annual premiums, obtained from Quadrant Information Services.
 Our editorial team also reviewed third-party rankings, available coverages, discount offerings and customer service scores.

 Best car insurance companies in Pennsylvania

 If you are shopping for the best auto insurance in Pennsylvania, you may benefit from obtaining quotes from Geico, Erie, Nationwide, Progressive and Allstate.
 The best auto insurance companies in Pennsylvania were chosen based on a number of factors, including average premiums, J.D.
-Power scores and available coverages Our research has determined the following five carriers may offer the best auto insurance in Pennsylvania:
+Power scores and available coverages.
+Our research has determined the following five carriers may offer the best auto insurance in Pennsylvania:

 |Car insurance company||Bankrate Score||Average annual full coverage premium||J.D.
 Power customer satisfaction score (Mid-Atlantic region)|